 Geotextiles are synthetic, permeable fabrics that reduce rutting, stabilize the ground and increase the load-carrying capacity of both paved and unpaved roads.
-They separate rock surfacing materials from subgrade soils while allowing for water passage.
+They separate rock surfacing materials from subgrade soils while allowing for water passage, and are most appropriate for wet areas or weak soils.